rgabeflores/Home-Automation-Controller/FlaskApp/README.md

-# IoT Controller
+# Flask Server
-Build an IoT controller using a RaspberryPi web server with Flask REST API on Nginx, Gunicorn, and Supervisor.
-Easily create API endpoints to install and control a local network of devices.
-The controller can be used with its default browser interface or any application capable of sending HTTP requests.
+This Flask server allows developers to create API endpoints which can trigger device functions.

 > NOTE: This project is still under development.
 The fundamental concept is complete but a few of its features are not fully implemented.